 \subsection{Fire Fighters Problem}

 In the Fire Fighters problem \cite{oliehoek2010value}, we model a team of 2 agents that have to extinguish fires in a row of 3 houses.
-At every time step, each agent can choose to fight fires at each of its neighboring houses (see Figure \ref{FFP}).
-The actions of the two agents are denoted by $a_1,a_2\in \{0,1\}$.
+At every time step, each agent can choose to fight fires at one of its neighboring houses (see Figure \ref{FFP}).
+The actions of the two agents are denoted by $a_1,a_2\in \{\text{right},\text{left}\}$.

-The state space consists of three binary factors $x_1,x_2,x_3\in\{0,1\}$, one for each house, where $1$ indicates a burning house.
+The state space consists of three binary factors $x_1,x_2,x_3\in\{0,1\}$, representing the fire level of the houses, where $1$ indicates a burning house.
 Thus, a state corresponds to an assignment of the tuple $s=(x_1,x_2,x_3)$.
 If a house is not burning and no fire fighting agent is present with probability $0.9$ the fire can spread from a neighboring house.
 A single agent present at a house will succeed in extinguishing the fires with probability $1$ if none of the neighboring houses are burning and with probability $0.6$ otherwise.
 If two agents fight fires at the same house, they extinguish the fire with probability $1$.

-We consider a local model for agent $1$.
-It can observe only its neighboring houses $x_1,x_2$ and receives a reward according to the number local houses that are burning at the next time step $R(s')=-x'_1-x'_2$.
+We consider the local model for agent $1$ including only houses $x_1,x_2$.
+In fact, it can only observe its neighboring houses $x_1,x_2$ and receives a reward according to the number of local houses that are burning at the next time step $R(s')=-x'_1-x'_2$.
 Figure \ref{2DBN_FFP} shows an illustration of the dynamic Bayesian network.
 In this domain we set the horizon to $4$ and we will keep the initial state distribution fixed.